ijozic1/Handwritten-text-recognition/README.md

 # Handwritten Text Recognition (HTR) for Bosnian Printed Letters

-The project is based on code from the [handwritten-text-recognition](https://github.com/arthurflor23/handwritten-text-recognition) and the [master-theses-HTR](https://github.com/abegovac2/masters-theses-HTR) repositories.
+The project is based on code from the [handwritten-text-recognition](https://github.com/arthurflor23/handwritten-text-recognition) and [master-theses-HTR](https://github.com/abegovac2/masters-theses-HTR) repositories.

 This project presents a system for recognizing **handwritten printed text in the Bosnian language**, developed as part of the Artificial Intelligence course at the University of Sarajevo.